py-lidbox/lidbox/examples/common-voice/README.md

 6. Evaluate only the feature extraction pipeline to fill the features cache:

-        lidbox e2e train -vvv config.xvector.yaml --exhaust-dataset-iterator --skip-training This step is not really required, since all features could also be extracted during the first epoch during training.
+        lidbox e2e train -vvv config.xvector.yaml --exhaust-dataset-iterator --skip-training

 7. Generate TensorBoard data (`--debug-dataset`) and start the training using the extracted features: